textbook-hunt/textbook-hunt/index.md

    >>>Pretty simple to use and the theme is pretty good.
 - Axil , Undergraduate in Mathematics Education Major
    > Simple to use but the yellow color might be hard to see for some people.
+- Frendy, Undergraduate in Electrical Engineering
+   > I do not like the yellow color choice but overall looks cool.
 ## Developer's Guide

 To download the source code please head over to the repository [page](https://github.com/textbookhunt/textbookhunt) and download the master branch.